Thomas Lauderdale: Political activism

-Beginning in high school, Lauderdale became interested in politics.
-He worked in Portland City Hall, first under Mayor J. E. "Bud" Clark in the office of international relations, and later under City Commissioner Gretchen Kafoury on the city's civil rights ordinance.
-He was appointed by Oregon governor Neil Goldschmidt to the Juvenile Justice Advisory Committee; by Mayor Clark to the Metropolitan Youth Commission and by City Commissioner Mike Lindberg to the Public Safety in the Parks Task Force.
-In 1992, he was involved in the No on 9 and No on 13 Campaigns, in response to measures that would amend the Oregon constitution to declare homosexuality illegal.

 In June 2009, Lauderdale organized a rally of support for Portland Mayor Sam Adams, the first openly gay mayor of a major American city.
 Adams had a “romantic relationship” with 17-year old intern Beau Breedlove that included kissing and romance before he turned 18.
 The Times reports that the "Oregonian, the local police union and JustOut, a local gay periodical" were calling for his resignation.
 Portlanders at Lauderdale's rally compared Adams to Bill Clinton, saying he only lied about sex and should not resign.

 In October 2011, Lauderdale and Pink Martini organized and performed at a rally in support of the Occupy movement.
 The rally took place in downtown Portland in Pioneer Courthouse Square and included speeches and performances by Storm Large as well as Oregon congressmen Earl Blumenauer and Peter DeFazio.

 Personal life

 Lauderdale lives in the Harker Building, a 9,600 square foot building in the downtown’s commercial district in Portland, Oregon.